tangruize/spssh/README.md

 If you want to type special chars (e.g. TAB and Ctrl+C), first type Ctrl+V and then type TAB (or Ctrl+C).

 It is not recommended to use `spssh_cp.sh` for large files because it is very inefficient (tar -> base64).
-In the copying progress, you cannot enter any key in the remote window (however, you can press any key to interrupt, but you should not press Ctrl+C!!), you cannot send another file and you cannot add another remote server.
+In the copying progress, you cannot enter any keys in any windows (Inputs are treated as interruptions), you cannot send another file and you cannot add another remote server.
 Use [parallel-scp](https://github.com/ParallelSSH/parallel-ssh) instead.

 ## Related Tools